chef-boneyard/chef-provisioning/README.md

 Kitchen
 -------

-Chef Metal also works with Test Kitchen, allowing you to test entire clusters, not just machines!
+Chef Provisioning also works with Test Kitchen, allowing you to test entire clusters, not just machines!
 The repository for the kitchen-metal gem is https://github.com/doubt72/kitchen-metal.

 Bugs and The Plan
 -----------------

-Please submit bugs, gripes and feature requests at [https://github.com/opscode/chef-metal/issues](https://twitter.com/jkeiser2), contact jkeiser on Twitter at @jkeiser2, email at [jkeiser@getchef.com](mailto:jkeiser@getchef.com)
+Please submit bugs, gripes and feature requests at [https://github.com/opscode/chef-provisioning/issues](https://twitter.com/jkeiser2), contact jkeiser on Twitter at @jkeiser2, email at [jkeiser@getchef.com](mailto:jkeiser@getchef.com)

 To contribute, just make a PR in the appropriate repo--also, make sure you've [signed the Chef Contributor License Agreement](https://secure.echosign.com/public/hostedForm?formid=PJIF5694K6L) (quick couple of minutes online), since this is going into core Chef eventually.
 It takes some time to process, so if you've just done it, let me know in the PR :)  If you already signed this for a Chef contribution, you don't need to do so again--if you're not sure, you can check for your name [here](https://wiki.opscode.com/display/chef/Approved+Contributors)!